uvic-seng321/course/modules/overview/NFRs.md

 - NFRs often “architecturally significant”
 - Get these wrong and cost/effort increase
-- Frequently “fuzzy” and hard to sell to mgmt
+- Frequently “fuzzy” and hard to sell to management
-- Soln: “quality attribute scenarios”
+- Solution: “quality attribute scenarios”
 - Measurable, prioritized ‘tests’ of a system’s qualities